A settings migration inside Cisco Webex Control Hub. I owned the design across two product teams, from research through to the validated final flows.

 Research Goals

-Can admins find specific Slido settings within the new tab structure in Control Hub?
-I wanted to see whether the navigation hierarchy was intuitive or required explanation.
+Can admins find specific Slido settings within the new tab structure without explanation?

-Do the labels, descriptions, and setting groupings make sense to admins?
-I was testing whether the terminology and categorisation reflected how admins think, not how the backend is structured.
+Do the terminology and categorisation reflect how admins think, not how the backend is structured?

-Can admins complete common configuration tasks, like enabling a feature, adjusting access permissions, or changing org-level defaults, without confusion or dead ends?
+Can admins complete common config tasks without confusion or dead ends?

-Do admins understand that they are transitioning from the Slido admin portal to Control Hub?
-I wanted to surface any confusion about the migration, particularly for long-term Slido users accustomed to the existing portal.
+Do admins understand they are moving from the Slido portal to Control Hub?

 Key Findings